jps28PCT/PCT_EET320/README.md

   ## eng_note(Value, short)
-  This function converts a number into scientific notation representation.
+  This function converts a number into scientific notation representation.</br>

+  ### Inputs:
+  - `Value` - The numerical value to convert into engineering notation representation.
+    - Can be type `float`, `int` or `string`
+    - If string, it must only contain numeric characters and a decimal point
+  - `short` - Boolean variable to determine whether to return 'short' or 'long' engineering notation representation
+    - `True` will make the output string contain a maximum of 5 digits
+    - `False` will make the output string contain a maximum of 6 digits after the decimal, and up to 3 digits before the decimal.
+This is the default.
 </details>